 levels.
 This function includes problems related to

-- Admissions e.
-Retention and advancing standing of students, and
+- Retention and advancing standing of students; and

 Section E. Nominations and Elections Committee

-- Seek nominations from colleges, subject to approval by the Nominations and Elections Committee, and conduct the elections for the faculty representatives on the Academic council and,
+- Seek nominations from colleges, subject to approval by the Nominations and Elections Committee, and conduct the elections for the faculty representatives on the University Curriculum Committee, and

 - Recommend to the President of the University individuals to serve on University Standing Committees and ad hoc committees.